TheOdinProject/curriculum/javascript/computer_science/project_binary_search_trees.md

    </div>

 1. Write `inOrderForEach(callback)`, `preOrderForEach(callback)`, and `postOrderForEach(callback)` functions that also accept a callback as a parameter.
-Each of these functions should traverse the tree in their respective depth-first order and pass each node to the provided callback.
+Each of these functions should traverse the tree in their respective depth-first order and pass each value to the provided callback.
 The functions should throw an Error if no callback is given as an argument, like with `levelOrderForEach()`.
 If you need a resource for how the different traversals work, watch [mycodeschool's video on Binary Tree Traversal: Preorder, Inorder, Postorder](https://www.youtube.com/watch?v=gm8DUJJhmY4).

 1. Write a `height(value)` function that returns the height of the node containing the given value.
 Height is defined as the number of edges in the longest path from that node to a leaf node.
 If the value is not found in the tree, the function should return `undefined`.